Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Introduction

 where $\Psi_{X}$ is now a fermionic field, understood as an operator-valued distribution.
 It is reasonable to expect that, as $\theta \to 0$, the leading contribution to the transport properties associated with (\ref{eq:tilderho}) can be represented as a superposition of terms that evolve according to the dynamics generated by (\ref{eq:cont1}).
 Eq. (\ref{eq:cont1}) can be viewed as describing an adiabatic perturbation of relativistic $1+1$ dimensional chiral fermions.
 Of course, the expression (\ref{eq:cont1}) is formal, in view of the unboundedness from above and from below of the dispersion relation.
 Also, observe that, since we are making no assumption on the size of $\mu(\cdot)$, after rescaling time no small parameter is left in front of the perturbation.

 Putting aside the issue of mathematical rigor, the advantage of this representation is that the model (\ref{eq:cont1}) can be studied via bosonization: the density operator $\Psi^{*}_{X} \Psi_{X}$ is known to behave like a free bosonic field, see {\it e.g.} \cite{ML, FGM, Gia}.
 Since the Duhamel series associated with (\ref{eq:cont1}) is expressed in terms of correlation function of density operators, this observation is expected to introduce a drastic simplification in the perturbation theory for the lattice model: for quasi-free bosonic systems, all connected correlation functions of order higher than two are zero.
-In the last years, there has been enormous interest in the application of bosonization methods to the dynamics of integrable systems, leading to generalized hydrodynamics models for the long-time dynamics of quantum systems; see {\it e.g.} \cite{Doyon, Ess} for reviews.
+This property is expected to hold also in presence of weak density-density interactions, and it is an instance of the integrability of the emergent QFT.
+In the last years, there has been enormous interest in the application of methods from the theory of integrable systems to study non-equilibrium quantum dynamics, starting from \cite{OCDY, BCNF}.
+This led to the derivation of generalized hydrodynamic models for the long-time dynamics of quantum systems; see {\it e.g.} \cite{Doyon, Ess} for reviews.

 In this paper, we will rigorously study the transport properties of the family of lattice models described after (\ref{eq:17}), for perturbations in the Euler-like scaling regime, recall (\ref{eq:pert}).
 Concerning the observable $\mathcal{O}_{X}$ in (\ref{eq:variation}), we will restrict the attention to the density operator and to the current density operator.
 They are related by a lattice continuity equation, and this will play a crucial role in our analysis.
 Due to the absence of a spectral gap, the validity of Kubo formula cannot be inferred from the adiabatic theorem, since the latter is not available in a quantitative form suitable for our purposes.
 Instead, our method relies on the application of \cite{GLMP} to the case of gapless systems.
 This approach, based on a complex deformation argument in time, allows us to obtain an exact representation for the real time Duhamel series in terms of Euclidean correlation functions, where the real time evolution is replaced by an imaginary time dynamics, as in (\ref{eq:2ptintro}).
 This allows to translate the oscillations introduced by the real time dynamics into (slow) decay properties of Euclidean correlations, which can be studied in a much more efficient way.